Mane Mane Nichi Nichi: Characters

+The advisor of the baseball club who is not particularly knowledgeable about the sport.

 Publication

-Written and illustrated by Sōichirō Yamamoto, Mane Mane Nichi Nichi began serialization in Shogakukan's Monthly Shōnen Sunday on July 12, 2024.
+Written and illustrated by Sōichirō Yamamoto, Mane Mane Nichi Nichi: Baseball Manager Everyday began serialization in Shogakukan's Monthly Shōnen Sunday on July 12, 2024.
 The first tankōbon volume was released on March 12, 2025.
 To promote the volume's release, Shogakukan released a promotional video featuring the voice actresses who played the heroines of Yamamoto's previous works.
 The first volume gained attention online for costing more compared to other series from the same magazine.
+Four volumes have been released as of September 11, 2026.

+During their panel at San Diego Comic-Con 2026, Yen Press announced that they had licensed the series for English publication.